-Article VI Section B is a general explanation and, as such, is not grievable.
+Section VI.B is a general explanation and, as such, is not grievable.
 The following description applies both to the Spring Staffing Process for vacancies that occur for the following school year and to vacancies that occur during the school year:

 - 1. Potential vacancies are identified by principals/program managers. - 2.
 Once a potential vacancy is identified, the principal/program manager completes a Personnel Change Request (PCR). - 3.
 After a vacancy has been approved as valid, it is sent to HR for action. - 4.
-Employment Services generally acts on vacancies in the following order: - Some period of advertising positions for staff with correct job titles to apply. - Placing those with return rights (during the work year). - Placing those with 504 accommodation needs. - Placing those with return rights and displaced employees (including those from Option Transfer) using the classified three Phase Hiring Process. - Laid-off employees are recalled and placed during the three Phase Hiring Process. - Any remaining vacancies are advertised and open to voluntary transfer. - Any remaining vacancies are available to inside and outside-SPS applicants.
+Employment Services generally acts on vacancies in the following order: - a.
+Some period of advertising positions for staff with correct job titles to apply. - b.
+Placing those with 504 accommodation needs. - c.
+Placing those with return rights and displaced employees (including those from Option Transfer) using the classified Three Phase Hiring Process - d.
+Laid-off employees are recalled and placed during the Three Phase Hiring Process - e.
+Any remaining vacancies are advertised and open to voluntary transfer - f.
+Any remaining vacancies are available to inside and outside-SPS applicants